FransDani/Bank-Management-System/README.md

 ### Usage

-1. Run the compiled executable.//./bank_management_system
+1. Run the compiled executable.
+./bank_management_system
 2. Follow the menu prompts to perform different banking operations.
 3. Choose option `5` to exit the program.